ceph/ceph/doc/rados/configuration/auth-config-ref.rst

 The most common way to provide these keys to the ``ceph`` administrative commands and clients is to include a Ceph keyring under the ``/etc/ceph`` directory.
-For Cuttlefish and later releases using ``ceph-deploy``, the filename is usually ``ceph.client.admin.keyring`` (or ``$cluster.client.admin.keyring``).
+For Octopus and later releases using ``cephadm``, the filename is usually ``ceph.client.admin.keyring`` (or ``$cluster.client.admin.keyring``).
 If you include the keyring under the ``/etc/ceph`` directory, you don't need to specify a ``keyring`` entry in your Ceph configuration file.